 - Large Blood Donations – $100

-Additionally, research centers such as Fred Hutch seem to also pay for bone marrow donations but details are not available online.
-Although, the Seattle Times reported that they do pay ($800 in one case) for peripheral blood stem cell donation, which is very similar to bone marrow donation.
+Research centers like Fred Hutch seem to pay for bone marrow donations, but details are unavailable online.
+The Seattle Times reported that they pay ($800 in one case) for peripheral blood stem cell donation, which is similar to bone marrow donation.

 Bone Marrow Donor Requirements

-In order to become a donor, you must be between the ages of 18 and 60 years old with no recent illnesses or pregnancy, and you must not have any of the following situations apply to you:
+To become a donor, you must be between 18 and 60 years old with no recent illnesses or pregnancy.
+In addition, you must not have any of the following situations apply to you:

 - HIV or AIDS